edoardopuggioni/crowdpatching/ethereum/README.md

             }
         }
         ```
-    - If you want to browse/modify the Solidity source files with Visual Studio Code (solidity extension by Juan Blanco) you need to install the specific compiler version as a node module
+    - To browse/modify the Solidity source files with Visual Studio Code:

-        - Open a new terminal in the `crowdpatching/ethereum` directory
+        - Install the _solidity_ extension by Juan Blanco

-        - Execute the following to install the node module locally:
+        - Add the following setting to the `settings.json` file:
             ```
-            $ sudo npm install solc@0.5.16
+            "solidity.compileUsingRemoteVersion": "v0.5.16+commit.9c3226ce"
             ```

+        - Otherwise VSCode will use the latest compiler and show errors

 - Change port used by Ganache (from the GUI) to match the one used in `ethereum/truffle-config.js` for the `development` network, which is the default network used by Truffle

-## Migrate the SSC smart contract
+## Migrate (deploy on the blockchain) the SSC smart contract

+- Open a new terminal in the `crowdpatching/ethereum` directory

-- Execute the following command:
+- Execute the following command, which compiles the smart contracts before deploying them on the local blockchain provided by Ganache:
     ```
     $ truffle migrate
     ```